MyPureCloud/developer-center-blog/source/2021-01-06-introduce-team-members-and-team-roadmap/index.html.md

 The team has been putting together lightening talks that aim at briefly guiding the users of the API about any topic.
 These will serve as a starters to a new domain that developers want to dabble into.
 3. [Podcast series](https://www.genesys.com/podcast/series/tech-talks-in-twenty)
 We are releasing our podcast series, tech talks in 20 that are informal and playful creative outlet to share about the Genesys cloud platform along with the philosophy and the culture within the company.
-4. Developer center V2
+4. Relaunch Developer center
-We are soon releasing interactive developer center website that handles dynamic content with a refreshed look.
+We are releasing interactive developer center website that handles dynamic content with a refreshed look.
+This will be our launchpad to deliver our newly baked features in pipeline that deliver personalized content to the individuals involved.

-Our team plays a unique role in helping the developers do their work effectively and creatively.
-We are a diverse group driven with a common goal to deliver high quality projects and help teams thrive.
+We hope this line up of new releases are exciting start to 2021.
 We are looking forward to bring a wide spread of tools and technologies at your disposal!
+Lets create together!

 Mrunal Nargunde
 Senior Software Engineer, Developer Engagement